Emission Offsets/Emission Reduction Credits

 District Rule 26.2 part B.1 requires that offsets be provided for any increase in these pollutants for any new, replacement, modified or relocated stationary emissions unit when there is a potential to emit an amount equal to or greater than five tons ROC or NOx or 15 tons PM10 and SOx per year on a pollutant-by-pollutant basis.

-An ERC is the banked emission reductions available for use as an offset for emission increases from new, replacement, modified or relocated emission units.
+ERCs are the banked emission reductions available for use as an offset for emission increases from new, replacement, modified or relocated emission units.
 They are credits created by the largest-emitting companies when they permanently reduce air emissions beyond what is required.
 The reductions must be quantifiable and enforceable, according to District Rule 26.4.
 In most cases, companies need to submit an application to the district to bank ERCs.
 ERCs are measured in tons per year.

 How are ERCs generated?